 The ultimate vision is to have Moraga and local hillsides infused with milkweed and native wildflowers to revitalize the Monarch population.
-To achieve our project goal, we hope to raise $35,000.
-We envision attractive gardens within the Town combining an array of native and non-native species, from the first flush of Spring through to the mellow colors of Fall.
+To achieve our project goal, we have built a 2600 sq. ft. garden at Rancho Laguna Park, combining native milkweed (for the monarch caterpillars) and native fire-safe, deer-tolernat flowering plants for adult monarchs, providing nectar from the first flush of Spring through to the mellow colors of Fall.

 Your support will provide funding to:

 Maintain this beautiful 2600 sq. ft. monarch-specific garden.